Welcome to Year 4

 The purpose of the MTC is to determine whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
 It will help schools to identify pupils who have not yet mastered their times tables, so that additional support can be provided.

-Schools will have a 3-week window to administer the MTC.
+Schools will have a 3-week window to administer the MTC during the summer term.
 Teachers will have the flexibility to administer the check to individual pupils, small groups or a whole class at the same time.

 Please see the link below for further guidance.